Do You Need a PUP Cleaner?

 Some Recommended Anti-PUP Tools

-I've long recommended MalwareBytes Anti-Malware (MBAM) as a "second look" tool to scan your system for traces of malware and PUPs that may go undetected by your primary Internet security software.
-You can download a free version of MBAM and see what it finds.
+I've long recommended Malwarebytes (MBAM) as a "second look" tool to scan your system for traces of malware and PUPs that may go undetected by your primary Internet security software.
+You can download a free trial version of MBAM and see what it finds.
 (Oh, and in case you're wondering, the feud between MBAM and PC Matic is over.
 Each of those popular programs was flagging the other as a PUP for a while.)

 ADWCleaner was a pioneer in anti-PUP protection.
 Recently, it was purchased by Malwarebytes, and can now be downloaded from the Malwarebytes site.
 ADWCleaner is a signature-based system, meaning it looks for telltale patterns of bytes in a program that indicate it is a PUP.
 Malwarebytes says it plans to improve on that detection method as it integrates ADWCleaner into Malwarebytes Anti-Malware, the company’s flagship product.